I love to meet booksellers, kids, teachers, librarians, and parents. Here are just some of the places I've been invited to teach or speak:

 Denver ComicCon panel.

 School and library visits are the best part of my job!
-I do both in-person and Skype author visits.
+I do both in-person and Skype visits.

 Skype visits run about 20 minutes, are simple Q&A format, and are always free.
 I routinely do in-person author visits in the Colorado Springs, Denver, and Pueblo area (my home base).
 I'm also happy to travel to your venue!